 Mortgage Points Calculator

 Should you buy points?
-Buying points when you close your mortgage can reduce its interest rate, which in turn reduces your monthly payment.
-But each 'point' will cost you 1% of your mortgage balance.
-This calculator helps you determine if you should pay for points, or use the money to increase your down payment.
-Click on the 'View Report' button to review your information.
+Use the mortgage points calculator to see how buying points can reduce your interest rate, which in turn reduces your monthly payment.
+But each "point" will cost you 1% of your mortgage balance.
+The mortgage points calculator helps you determine if you should pay for points, or use the money to increase your down payment.
+Click on the "View Report" button to review your information.

 Term